GENERAL - CITY HALL

 My recycling, garbage, or yard waste was not picked up.
 Who can I call?

 Please call Waste Management at (815) 280-7854.
+Make sure you obtain at "ticket number" from the Waste Management customer service representative you speak to in regards to your servicing issue.
+This "ticket number" will be needed if you need to follow up with your issue with Waste Management or City Hall.
 All garbage/recycling items should be placed in the provided 96 or 64-gallon collection container and must be placed at the curb by 7:00 a.m. on the day of collection.
 It is recommended that you place your containers at the curb the night before.
-Yard waste is picked up the first week in April through the first week in December, on your normal trash collection day.
+Yard waste is picked up starting the week of March 11, 2019 through December 6, 2019 on your normally scheduled trash collection day.

 My recycling, garbage, or yard waste has not been picked up in weeks, I’ve called Waste Management and they aren’t doing anything about the problem, who can I call?